 Now you know why it’s useful to learn Spanish for your professional and personal life.
 So what are you waiting for?

 If you’re struggling and would like to learn more about Spanish, you can always get a private tutor to help you with a particular grammar point or something you don’t understand.
-Don’t waste your chance to learn a language which is becoming increasingly important all over the world.
+Don’t waste your chance to learn a language that is becoming increasingly important all over the world.

 Don’t forget that there’s also no limit to what age you can start learning Spanish.
 However, it can be easier if you start young.
 Think about it!